arcosuc3m/clang-contracts/README.md

 # Command line options
-Three new options were added to the Clang driver: `-build-level=`, `-contract-violation-handler=` and `-enable-continuation-after-violation`, e.g.
+Three new options were added to the Clang driver: `-build-level=`, `-contract-violation-handler=` and `-enable-continue-after-violation`, e.g.
 ```
 $ clang++ -std=c++14 [-build-level=[off|default|audit]] [-contract-violation-handler=my_handler]
-  [-enable-continuation-after-violation] ...
+  [-enable-continue-after-violation] ...
 ```

 The `-build-level=` option allows to specify the build level of the translation (P0542R5